Abaco-Systems/jetson-tx2-sample-filesystems/README.md

 # Sample Filesystems (nVidia Tegra TX2)

-These are some example TX sample file systems that can be used as an alternative to the tegra sample filesystem provided by nVidia.
+These are some example TX2 sample file systems that can be used as an alternative to the tegra sample filesystem provided by nVidia.
+These filesystems are lean and more suited to Embedded Developments where you do not require a full desktop experiance.
+You can add in the components you need to build up your filesystem to meet your requirements using **apt-get**.

 These have been tested against the latest L4T R28.1 (July 2017).